ejrgilbert/whamm/docs/src/intro/syntax/ternary.md

 # Ternary Expressions #

-`whamm!` supports a version of the "conditional" expression that chooses one of two values based on a condition.
+`Whamm` supports a version of the "conditional" expression that chooses one of two values based on a condition.
 The syntax follows C, C++, and Java, which uses `? :`.

 ```